 Our revenues from Medicare are currently very small and were only 2.8% of our total revenues in 2019, given our current product mix and the fact that our testing generally is not received by Medicare beneficiaries.
 As a result, we do not expect those revenues to change materially with regard to our current commercial products.
 However, our other products in development may be used by Medicare beneficiaries in the future.
 Medicare reimbursement can affect both Medicaid reimbursement, which is relevant to NIPT and carrier screening, and reimbursement from commercial third-party payors.
 Specifically, fee-for-service Medicaid programs generally do not reimburse at rates that exceed Medicare's fee-for-service rates, and many commercial third-party payors set their payment rates at a percentage of the amounts that Medicare pays for testing services.
-Medicare reimbursement rates are typically based on the CLFS, set by CMS pursuant to a statutory formula established by Congress.
-Our current Medicare Part B coverage was not set pursuant to a national coverage determination by CMS.
+Medicare Part B coverage was not set pursuant to a national coverage determination by CMS.
 Although we believe that coverage is available under Medicare Part B even without such a determination, we currently lack the certainty afforded by a formal national coverage determination by CMS.
 Thus, CMS or a regional Medicare Administrative Contractor, or MAC, could issue an adverse coverage determination as to Innatal or Preparent or our future products, if any, which could influence other third-party payors, including Medicaid, and could have a material and adverse effect on our business, operating results, and financial condition.

 It is estimated that nearly half of all births in the United States are to state Medicaid program recipients.
 Each state's Medicaid program has its own coverage determinations related to our testing, and many state Medicaid programs do not provide their recipients with coverage for our testing.
 Even if our testing is covered by a state Medicaid program, we must be recognized as a Medicaid provider by the state in which the Medicaid recipient receiving the services resides in order for us to be reimbursed by a state's Medicaid program.
-In addition, many Medicaid programs have entered into agreements with managed care plans to have the managed care plans manage the provision of healthcare to that Medicaid program's beneficiaries.
+In addition, many Medicaid program's beneficiaries.
 In order for us to enter into contracts to offer our tests to beneficiaries who are enrolled with a Medicaid managed care plan, we must first be recognized as a Medicaid provider in that state, and then contract with the applicable Medicaid managed care program.
 We are currently recognized by 43 states as a Medicaid provider.
-It is likely that we will not be able to be recognized as a provider by additional Medicaid programs because some states require that a provider maintain a physical laboratory in that state in order to be recognized; furthermore, some states have closed provider panels, which means that the state does not intend to expand its current provider network and therefore does not intend to recognize additional Medicaid providers.
-Even if we are recognized as a provider in a state, if Medicare's CLFS rate for our tests are low, the Medicaid reimbursement amounts are sometimes as low, or lower, than the Medicare reimbursement rate.
-In addition, as noted above, each state's Medicaid program has its own coverage determinations related to our testing, and many state Medicaid programs do not provide their recipients with coverage for our testing.
+It is likely that we will not be able to be recognized; furthermore, some states have closed provider panels, which means that the state does not intend to expand its current provider network and therefore does not intend to recognize additional Medicaid providers.
+Even if we are recognized as a provider in a state, if Medicare's CLFS rate for our tests are low, the Medicaid program has its own coverage determinations related to our testing, and many state Medicaid program has its own coverage determinations related to our testing, and many state Medicaid programs do not provide their recipients with coverage for our testing.
 As a result of all of these factors, our testing is not reimbursed or only reimbursed at a very low amount by many state Medicaid programs.
 In some cases, a state Medicaid program's reimbursement rate for our testing might be zero dollars.
 Low or zero-dollar Medicaid reimbursement rates for our tests could have a material and adverse effect on our business, operating results, and financial condition.